Selinaee/FPGA_Gym/readme.md

 You can see an example in this [Video](https://youtu.be/hgF3JZtLvZw).
 We demo an example of how to write an atari game seaquest based on FPGA-Gym in verilog.

-File include:
-1. VivadoProjectExample：
-   You can download the environment's Vivado project in this [URL](https://disk.pku.edu.cn/link/AAA5847B47B5C84CFD987D4B0A803A7CC0).
-   It includes
-   the template Vivado project
-   the CartPole, CliffWalking, Pendulum, Blackjack Vivado project
-2. FPGAEnv(python code, use directly with training connections)

 Preliminary software and hardware preparations:
 1. An FPGA development board with PCIe